RoeyPrat/pyopereto/source_documentation/README.md

 ```
 make html
 ```
-After generating the html, the documents are generated under the _build directory.
+After generating the html, the documents are generated under the pyopereto/docs directory.
-Main entry is ./_build/html/index.html
+Main entry is pyopereto/docs/html/index.html